nidDrBiglr/energy-hackdays-anomaly-detection/README.md

 A sample including smart meter [data](https://www.kaggle.com/portiamurray/anomaly-detection-smart-meter-data-sample) can be found on kaggle.
 Participants are encouraged to find other smart meter data to work with in order to test their algorithms.

+During the course of the Hackathon, we have created multiple other anonymised datasets (kindly provided by [Solarify](https://solarify.ch/?lang=en)) that can be found under `./anomaly-detection-model/data`.

 ## Approach

 - Create a basic model to detect anomalies